 The best Pilates studios in Canberra

-Back in Strength has been holding Pilates classes in their large, fully equipped studio for more than 10 years.
-After a thorough assessment, personalised programs address issues and goals, getting clients pain free and reaching their goals.
+Back in Strength has been holding Pilates classes in its large, fully equipped studio for more than 10 years.
+After a thorough assessment, personalised programs address issues and get clients pain free and reaching their goals.

-Qualified and caring instructors provide innovative solutions to client needs, developing awareness of and recruiting core muscles and progressing to advanced exercises.
+The range of classes include reformer, classic, and clinical; with special needs like pre and post-natal also available.
+Qualified instructors provide innovative solutions to client needs, developing awareness of and recruiting core muscles and progressing to advanced exercises.
 The result is a strong and stable body.
 Instructors regularly review and assess client progress.

 More than 60 classes are offered at Back in Strength each week, Monday to Saturday.
-Free parking available.
 Some classes can be claimed on private health or through certain health third-party payers.

-Carrie Paine wrote on RiotACT, “Back in Strength at Deakin is fantastic!
-They have a huge Pilates studio with awesome equipment and the very best staff who give expert advice and tailored exercises, and really listen to their clients.
+Carrie Paine wrote on Riotact, “Back in Strength at Deakin is fantastic!
 It’s a safe and supportive environment for the young and not-so-young, fitness fanatics and casual exercise enthusiasts, as well as anyone just wanting to gain strength and flexibility.”

-If you’re looking for another way to improve your physical health, check out our articles the best yoga studios in Canberra and the best physiotherapists in Canberra for helpful guides to the best services in town.
+If you’re looking for more articles on improving your physical health, you might like our articles on the best yoga studios in Canberra, the best physiotherapists in Canberra and the the best dietitians Canberra has to offer.